Looking for a Virginia road trip itinerary? Here’s one created by a local!

 Final Thoughts

 These are just a few highlights that make Virginia worth visiting – the state is brimming with history, culture, and natural beauty.
-Other good stops include Roanoke, where you can hike up Mill Mountain and enjoy panoramic views of the city.
+Other good stops include Roanxoke, where you can hike up Mill Mountain and enjoy panoramic views of the city.

 There’s also Chincoteague Island, famous for its wild ponies and serene beaches that make fantastic photo opportunities.